A

 London

-For the past 25 years Aish UK has aimed to inspire a deeper connection to Judaism and to ensure a vibrant future for the Jewish people.
-Through diverse educational opportunities, immersive experiences and enduring relationships we share the wisdom and beauty of Jewish faith, practice and community – connecting with as many young Jews as we can, whatever their background, from when they are about to leave home until they build their own.
+For the past 30 years, Aish UK has been inspiring deeper connections to Judaism, ensuring a vibrant future for the Jewish people.
+Through diverse educational opportunities, immersive experiences, and enduring relationships, we share the wisdom and beauty of Jewish faith, practice and community – connecting with over 5,500 young Jews every year, from all kinds of backgrounds, from when they are about to leave home until their build their own.

-Today, Aish UK operates eight full time branches and provides educational opportunities at over eighteen schools, fifteen universities and six young professional hubs around the country, reaching and impacting thousands of young Jews each year.
-We also regularly distribute educational and video content through magazine publications,
+Today Aish UK operates five full time branches and provides educational opportunities at over 20 secondary schools, over 20 university campuses and multiple Young Professional hubs around the country.
+We also regularly produce and distribute educational and video content through magazine publications, online and through our social media channels.

 020 8385 3070